-EMC’s sustainable packaging program promotes innovation and seeks to maximize environmental benefits across the product lifecycle.
-We collaborate — both internally and externally with suppliers and other stakeholders — to identify opportunities, generate ideas, and implement projects that reduce environmental impact and cost.
+EMC’s sustainable packaging program promotes innovation and maximizes environmental performance in packaging across the product lifecycle.
+We collaborate internally and externally with suppliers and other stakeholders to identify opportunities, generate ideas and implement projects that reduce environmental impact and cost.

-Packaging presents sustainability challenges and opportunities related to material consumption, greenhouse gas emissions from freighting, and waste generation and recycling.
-We consider packaging from a lifecycle perspective, without losing sight of our highest priority: protecting our products.
-This consideration becomes a gateway for exploring new materials and design features for new and existing packs, improving user experience, and addressing end-of-life considerations.
-All of these aspects are intrinsically related to cost and waste reduction for EMC and our customers.
-Moreover, we understand that our packaging design choices visibly demonstrate our commitment to integrating sustainability into how we do business.
+Developing more sustainable packaging presents challenges and opportunities related to material selection and consumption, greenhouse gas emissions from freight, and waste generation and recycling.
+We consider packaging from a lifecycle perspective without losing sight of our highest priority: protecting our products.
+This perspective is a gateway to explore new materials and design features, improve user experience, and address end of life considerations.
+All of these aspects impact cost and waste reduction for EMC and our customers.
+Moreover, our packaging design choices visibly demonstrate our commitment to integrating sustainability into how we do business.2015 Highlights

-- Product sourcing — we collaborate with suppliers to apply packaging best practices that integrate sustainability into our inbound supply chain.
-Our attention in this area is on high-volume packs for multi-sourced parts to promote “positive competition” among suppliers.
+- Product sourcing — we work with suppliers to apply sustainable packaging best practices in our inbound supply chain (shipments from suppliers to EMC).

-- Right Sizing — we focus on optimizing the packaging of our finished product for transport, emphasizing “right-sizing” to reduce excess material weights and volumes.
-This helps us lower costs and fuel consumption, as it allows more product to be loaded into each truck, plane, train, and ship we use to transport our products to our customers.
+- Right Sizing — we emphasize “right-sizing” the packaging of our finished product to reduce excess material weights and volumes.
+This helps to lower costs and fuel consumption, as it allows more product to be loaded into each truck, plane, ship and train used to transport our products to our customers.

-- Sustainable Materials — we design our packaging with end-of-life in mind, prioritizing reusability and sustainable materials to drive cost and waste reductions for EMC and our customers.
+- Sustainable Materials — we design our packaging with end of life in mind, prioritizing reusable packs and sustainable materials to drive cost and waste reductions for EMC and our customers.

 - Outbound Sustainable Packaging Scorecard — we measure and manage progress toward our goals for right-sizing and sustainable material use in our high-volume customer-facing packs.